shwezhu/shwezhu.github.io/content/post/golang/basics/017-interface-relearn.md

 ## 4. Copy Interface

 As in all languages in the C family, everything in Go is passed by value.
 That is, a function always gets a copy of the thing being passed, as if there were an assignment statement assigning the value to the parameter.
-For instance, passing an `int` value to a function makes a copy of the `int`, and passing a pointer value makes a copy of the pointer, but not the data it points to.
+For instance, passing an `int` value to a function makes a copy of the `int`, and passing a pointer value makes a copy of the pointer, not the data it points to.
 (See a [later section](https://go.dev/doc/faq#methods_on_values_or_pointers) for a discussion of how this affects method receivers.)

 Map and slice values behave like pointers: they are descriptors that contain pointers to the underlying map or slice data.
 Copying a map or slice value doesn't copy the data it points to.
 Copying an interface value makes a copy of the thing stored in the interface value.
 If the interface value holds a struct, copying the interface value makes a copy of the struct.
 If the interface value holds a pointer, copying the interface value makes a copy of the pointer, but again not the data it points to.